JosephShamoon99/osTicket-Post-Installation-Configuration/README.md

 <img width="986" height="758" alt="creating a team" src="https://github.com/user-attachments/assets/2942d424-6f00-421f-986d-50328274dc64" />
 </p>
 <p>
-You can create a new team by clicking " Add New Team"
+You can create a new team by clicking "Add New Team".
 </p>
 <br />